There has been much clamor of late about the proper way to configure front-end build systems.

 (Note that the prerequisites for a target can be specified across multiple lines.

-for example, understand that
+make will, for example, understand that

 build/app.css depends on three files.)